musigman/book_app/readme.md

 ** Lab12
-Number and name of feature: 1|
+Number and name of feature: 1| set up database, index to show books

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1.5-2 hours

-Start time:
+Start time: 5:25pm

-Finish time:
+Finish time: 7pm

-Actual time needed to complete:
+Actual time needed to complete: 1:35 plus more to do...